 In the 3rd Century BC, Emperor Ashoka The Great commissioned the now World Heritage-listed Great Stupa of Sanchi in India, the oldest remaining Buddhist structure of its kind.
-Some more unique stupas to view on your travels include:
+Some more unique and outstanding examples of stupas to look out for include:

 1. Borobudur, Magelang, Indonesia

 2. Wat Arun, Bangkok, Thailand

 5. Shwezigon Zedi, Shwesandaw Zedi and various other stupas in Bagan, Myanmar

 7. Boudhanath, Kathmandu, Nepal

 8. Kesaria Stupa, Kesaria, India

 9. Sanchi Stupa, Sanchi, India (as mentioned above)

 10. Anuradhapura, Sri Lanka